flyer05/Bestia-Voron-2.4/README.md

 * Implement full VOC monitoring and smart safety macros via the **SGP sensors**.

 ---
 *Built for speed.
 Engineered for precision.
-Known as Beštia.*
+Known as Beštia (Beast).*

 --